vseryakov/backendjs/README.md

             /location/get?distance=10&latitude=-118.23434&longitude=23.45665656&_count=25&_token=FGTHTRHRTHRTHTTR.....

 ## Messages
 The messaging API allows sending and recieving messages between accounts, it supports text and images.
+The typical usage of this API is to poll the counter record using `/counter/get` from time to time and check for `msg_count` and `msg_read` counters, once `msg_count` is greater than `msg_read` this means there is a new message arrived.
+Then call `/message/get` to retrieve all or only new messages arrived after some point in time and store the mtime from the last messages received so the next time we will use this time to get only new messages.

 - `/message/image`
   Return the image data for the given message, the required parameters are:
-    - sender - id of the sender
+    - sender - id of the sender returned in the by `/message/get` reply results for every message
     - mtime - exact timestamp of the message

 - `/message/get`